 Unit for the Ethics of Technology

-Dr. Tanya de Villiers-Botha is a Senior Lecturer in the Department of Philosophy and Head of the Unit for the Ethics of Technology of the Centre for Applied Ethics.
+Dr Tanya de Villiers-Botha is a Senior Lecturer in the Department of Philosophy and Head of the Unit for the Ethics of Technology of the Centre for Applied Ethics.
 She holds an MA and DPhil in Philosophy from Stellenbosch University.
-Her research specialisations include philosophy of cognitive science, meta-ethics, and applied ethics, with a specific focus on digital ethics.
+Her research interests include philosophy of cognitive science, philosophy of mind, and applied ethics, with specific focus on AI ethics.

 Fabio Tollon | Research Associate